H4CKR3M/CustomNpcs-Scripts/README.md

 ```

 ## StandardUtil12
 A set of useful library functions for use in 1.12/1.16.
 Many of my scripts require this file to be loaded.
-To use simply write `Utilities.` from anywhere npc/player/block/etc...
-List of all functions below:
+To use simply write `Utilities.` from anywhere npc/player/block/etc. A vector `v` can be anything with the following data structure: `{ x:0, y:0, z:0 }`.
+That includes custom data structures as well as literally just passing in npc, player, entity, etc.
 ### Vector Math
 ```js
 Utilities.Add(v1, v2);